defano/wyldcard/README.md

 put "Button " && buttonTitle into the name of button id 1
 ```

-Note that HyperTalk contains an implicit variable named `it`; most expressions and some commands mutate the value of this variable so that it always contains the most recently evaluated result.
+Note that HyperTalk contains an implicit variable named `it`.
+Most expressions and some commands mutate the value of this variable so that it always contains the most recently evaluated result.
 In this implementation, the value of `it` may also be retrieved using `the result` function (this is not true in Apple's HyperCard).

 For example: